coderamen666/srd-v3.5-md/spells/spells-s.md

 short message of twenty-five words or less to the subject.
 The subject recognizes you if it knows you.
 It can answer in like manner immediately.
-A creature with an Intelligence score as low as 1 can understand the *sending,* though the subject's ability to react is limited as normal by its Intelligence score.
+A creature with an Intelligence score as low as 1 can understand the *sending,* though the subject’s ability to react is limited as normal by its Intelligence score.
 Even if the *sending* is received, the subject is not obligated to act upon it in any manner.